Skip to main content

 Automatic Environment Detection

-Your widget code works identically in ChatGPT and local DevTools.
+Your widget code works identically in ChatGPT, MCP Apps clients like Claude, and local DevTools.
 Skybridge detects the environment and uses the appropriate communication layer:

 EnvironmentCommunication